AlreadyBored/nodejs-assignments/assignments/nodejs-basics/cross-check-manual.md

 ## Technical requirements

-- Use 18 LTS version of Node.js
+- Use 20 LTS version of Node.js

 # How to check student's project

 1. Clone repository with the project to check with `git clone [HTTPS]` or download it.
    (where HTTPS is the GitHub URL of the project to be used to clone.
 To get it:
-   a) go to GitHub repository that you want to clone;
+   a) go to GitHub repository that you want to clone
    b) click _Code_ and copy given URL.)

 2. Open following files: